Instructions on how to update your DNS records

 If the record does not exist, then create a new record and copy the type, host, and value as given.

-If no dmarc record exists already, create a new record and copy the type, host, and value as given
+If no DMARC record exists already, create a new record and copy the type, host, and value as given.

-Why Changing DNS Records is Important
+Why Updating DNS Records is Important

 DNS records are used to tell users computers which server to go to in order to find your website.
 When migrating servers, we change which server your website is on.
 Therefore, new signposts are needed to tell users where to go.